TUBS-ISF/BibTags/README.md

 6. Commit and push your changes
 7. Make a pull request to the original repo

+*Life hack: Enable a pre-commit hook to enforce steps 4 and 5 (see below).*

 ## Sorting Order
 Entries and their fields are sorted by the `sort` script.
 - Entries are sorted by